Sign up to the Brew Mart newsletter for the latest news, offers & more

-Essential brewing equipment put together as a complete home brew starter kit to enable you to brew a beer, wine, cider or spirits in your own home.
+Essential brewing equipment put together as a complete homebrew starter kit to enable you to brew a beer, wine, cider, Lager or spirits in your own home.

 Purchasing the essential homebrew equipment from Brew Mart as a homebrew starter kit works out as much better value than buying each item separately

 You are interested in home brewing but are unsure where to start or what equipment you will need.
 Look no further.
-Brew Mart will fill in all the gaps and help you on your way with this truly fantastic hobby with our home brew starter kits
+Brew Mart will fill in all the gaps and help you on your way with this truly fantastic hobby with our beginner homebrew starter kits

 As with many hobbies, you can be drawn into spending a lot of money on equipment, but this is not necessary and to begin with, you need very little.
-You can pick up a homebrew starter kit for as little as £20.
-The starter kit will have all the equipment to make your first brew, and they are reusable.
+You can pick up a beginner home brew kit for as little as £25.
+The beginner home brew kit will have all the equipment to make your first brew, and they are reusable.
 This will make your subsequent brews even better value.

 Most people opt for the food-safe plastic 25 litre capacity as this will allow for most beer, wine or cider kits, leaving a little room for the headspace needed during the fermentation period.
 It is advisable also to purchase a lid to keep your brew safe and not allow bacteria to enter your brew.
 Lids can be purchase either solid or with a grommet.
 A solid lid is suitable for storing, but a lid for fermenting needs a grommet to fit the airlock.

 You can also use demijohns or carboys of various sizes available with either a glass or food-safe plastic.